UnitTestStudio/unlearning/README.md

 ## Logging

 The application uses Python's built-in logging module to log information about the operations performed.
 All configuration parameters and actions are logged for reproducibility.
 The log file is located in the logs directory.

-## Testing

-Unit tests can be added in the tests directory.
-Ensure that you write tests for each module to verify the functionality of the application.
-You can use the unittest framework or any other testing framework of your choice.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements or new features, please open an issue or submit a pull request.

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for details.